 Have you ever heard the saying, "You cannot manage what you don't measure?"
 This is true for projects of all sizes, but even more so for large IT transformation projects, whether they be a virtual desktop infrastructure upgrade, a hardware refresh, Windows 10 or Office 365 migration.

 As any seasoned IT project manager knows, juggling tens of thousands of assets and users, dozens of locations and lines of business, and hundreds of resources is just impossible without properly measuring the activities.
-You will have to put some specific business metrics around each step of the project that can be measured, analysed, and acted upon.
+You will have to put some specific business metrics around each step of the project that can be measured, analyzed, and acted upon.
 Most projects underestimate the amount of reporting that will be required to support the sponsors, stakeholders and resources involved in the delivery.
 These are your Key Performance Indicators!

 What are Key Performance Indicators (KPIs)?